google/gvisor/content/docs/architecture_guide/security.md

 Hardware and software exploits occasionally exist in execution paths that are not part of an intended System API.
 In this case, exploits may be found as part of implicit actions the hardware or privileged system code takes in response to certain events, such as traps or interrupts.
-For example, the recent “POPSS” flaw (CVE-2018-8897) required only native code execution (no specific system call or file access).
+For example, the recent [POPSS][popss] flaw required only native code execution (no specific system call or file access).
 In that case, the Xen hypervisor was similarly vulnerable, highlighting that hypervisors are not immune to this vector.

 ### Side Channels